 The Bahamas is an English speaking island nation, which is also known as The Commonwealth of The Bahamas.
-The nation has a tropical climate at has never had a frost or freeze.
+The nation has a tropical climate and has never had a frost or freeze.
 The lowest temperature on the island was recorded at around 3 to 5 degree Celsius.
 The island is also frequently visited by tropical storms and hurricanes.
 Travel to the Bahamas to experience the beauty of the Caribbean.

 Despite that, the Bahamas still has one of the most prosperous economies in the West Indies.
 It relies heavily on tourism to keep its economy flourishing.
 In fact, tourism accounts for 60% of the nation’s GDP while also providing lots of employment opportunities for the locals.
 Cruises regularly make a stop to the Bahamas.
 But aside from a stop at the cruise, tourist also visit The Bahamas due to its wide range of tourist attractions that include the Blue Lagoon Island, Dean’s Blue Hole, Atlantis, Grand Bahama, Harbour Island and Green Turtle Cay, among others.

-WiFi Availability: There are several free WiFi hotspots in the Bahamas both in Nassau and Freeport.
+Connectivity: There are several free WiFi hotspots in the Bahamas both in Nassau and Freeport.

-Airports: There are three major airports servicing flights that travel to the Bahamas.
+International Airports: There are three major airports servicing flights that travel to the Bahamas.
 The first one is Lynden Pindling International Airport in New Providence.
 The other two are Marsh Harbour International Airport and Grand Bahama International Airport.

-Visa Required?
-Visa requirement for tourists that travel to the Bahamas will vary depending on which country the tourist is traveling from.
+Visa Requirements Visa requirement for tourists that travel to the Bahamas will vary depending on which country the tourist is traveling from.
 For example, US and Canadian citizens do not need a visa to travel to the Bahamas and can stay for a maximum of 8 months.
 Latin American citizens, on the other hand, do not require a visa as well but must have a valid passport during the entire duration of their intended stay.

 Trivia: Did you know that there are up to 700 islands that make up The Bahamas?
 Out of the 700 islands, though, only 40 of these are populated.
 The Bahamas is also located right on the edge of the infamous Bermuda Triangle.